maistra/istio-operator/README.md

 ```

 ## Contributing
 We welcome community contributions!
-For features or bugfixes, please first create an issue in our [OSSM JIRA project](https://issues.redhat.com/browse/OSSM) and make sure to prefix your commit message with the issue ID.
+For features or bugfixes, please first create an issue in our [OSSM Jira project](https://issues.redhat.com/browse/OSSM) and make sure to prefix your commit message with the issue ID.

 ### How it works
 This project aims to follow the Kubernetes [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).